vinzenzzinecker98/PubMed_abstracts/README.md

 ## Scopus Authoraffiliation

-Script for generating a better representation of "authoraffiliation" in Scopus Search Exports Transforms the String "Authors with affiliations" which is structured
+Script for generating a better representation of "authoraffiliation" in Scopus Search Exports.

+Transforms the string "Authors with affiliations" which is structured

-`"Author1, ..., Institution1, ..., Country1;Author2, ..., Institution2, ..., Country2"`
+`"Author1, ..., Institution1, ..., Country1;Author2, ..., Institution2, ..., Country2;..."`

-into seperated Columns for Institution und Country, appended for each author
+into seperated Columns for each authors Institution und Country, appended for each author of the paper